Roger De Vlaeminck

 Roger De Vlaeminck ([rɔˈʑeː də ˈvlaːmɪŋk]; born 24 August 1947) is a Belgian former professional racing cyclist.
 He was described by Rik Van Looy as "The most talented and the only real classics rider of his generation".
 Nicknamed "The Gypsy" because he was born into a family of traveling clothiers, he is known for exploits in the cobbled classic Paris–Roubaix race, but his performances in other "Monument" races gave him a record that few can match.
-His record in Paris–Roubaix earned him another nickname, "Monsieur Paris–Roubaix" (English: "Mr. Paris–Roubaix").
+His record in Paris–Roubaix earned him another nickname, "Monsieur Paris–Roubaix".

 Early life and amateur career

 De Vlaeminck was born on 24 August 1947 in the East Flanders town of Eeklo, His first love was football.
 At the age of 16 he debuted for F.C.
 Eeklo.
 He could have made a career in the sport, however his elder brother Erik was having success as a pro cyclist and this persuaded Roger to try cycling.
 He raced as a junior in 1965, gaining one win, but 1966 saw 25 victories.
 Roger and Erik spent their winters riding cyclo-cross.
 In Luxembourg in 1968, Erik became world professional champion and Roger the amateur champion on the same day.
 Roger eventually took the professional title in 1975.

 In 1968 De Vlaeminck rode the road race at the 1968 Summer Olympics in Mexico and finished 18th.